jakar79/doc/install Django_Linux-and-macOS.md

 source venv/bin/activate
 ```
  >*NB*: Replace ***virtualenv myenv*** commande, with ***venv myenv*** if you install  $${\color{red}python3-venv \space}$$ package.<br>
- >Replace path/to/your/project with the actual path to your project directory.<br>
+ > - Replace path/to/your/project with the actual path to your project directory.<br>
- >NB*: Once you've finished working on your Django project, you can deactivate the virtual environment:
+ > - Once you've finished working on your Django project, you can deactivate the virtual environment:
  >> ```bash
  >> deactivate
  >> ```
+> - *Remember to activate the virtual environment every time you work on your Django project and deactivate it when you're done.
+This practice will help you avoid conflicts between different projects and make your development workflow more efficient*.

  ## Step 4: Install Django

 ```bash